SamuelArdayaLieb/OpenEDOS/README.md

-# OpenEDOS: The open source event driven operating system.
+# OpenEDOS: The open source event driven operating system
 Welcome to the OpenEDOS repository!

 OpenEDOS is an embedded OS for microcontrollers written in C++.